 Getting a job in New Zealand is not easy and it completely depends upon the degree that you have.
 Education qualifications add to the overall profile of the candidate.
 However, if you first study in New Zealand and then plan to get a job there, the whole process of seeking employment will be much easier for you.

-The list of top professional jobs in New Zealand are as follows:
+So, here is the list of top professional jobs in New Zealand is as follows:

 – Real Estate Agent